bubbafat/bubbafat.github.io/_posts/2022-03-09-travel-note-carnival-magic-february-2022.md

 When you arrive there will be two lines.
 One is for people who have everything ready to go.
 This line was pretty long and moved reasonably fast.
 The other line was for people who either needed day-of testing, had vaccine exceptions, or simply did not have their paperwork.
 That line was short but moving very slowly.

-You will be crammed into a small room with a lot of people - if you have covid-crowd-anxiety, you might want a later time to get the masses get through.
+You will be crammed into a small room with a lot of people - if you have covid-crowd-anxiety, you might want a later time to let the masses get through.
 We were there at 11:30AM and the line went out the door - probably a 30 minute wait in a crowd.

 Once at the counter we needed to provide proof of our vaccination and testing results.
-Cell-service was non-existance in this metal cube building so even though I had VeriFLY open and ready, it was faster to just hand them our paper backups.
+Cell-service was non-existant in this metal cube building so even though I had VeriFLY open and ready, it was faster to just hand them our paper backups.

 We did see people having their paperwork challenged and at least one couple was turned away because what they brought was not acceptable.
 They really did more than just glance - they compared IDs, checked dates, made sure things were from approved vendors, etc.

 Once we were through the line we were able to get our boarding pass (not room keys) and were allowed to board.
-Once boarded you need to check in at your muster station and get a 30-second talk about how life jackets work.
+Once boarded you need to check in at your muster station (listed on your boarding pass) and hear a 30-second talk about how life jackets work.
 It was so much better than a full muster drill.
 It really just took a minute.

 At 1:30 the rooms were opened for access.
 Your key will be in a tamper-proof sealed envelope at your door.
 When you arrive you can ensure it has not been tampered with and then securely enter your room.
 Luggage will show up in the next 2-5 hours (in the hallway outside your door).